International Student Enrollment Steps

-- Contact the Hillsboro Aero Academy admissions department to confirm your arrival date and flight information so we can greet you at the airport
+- Contact the Hillsboro Aero Academy admissions department to confirm your arrival date.

 - You will be assigned a day for orientation before you arrive.
-Please note that orientation is held twice a month, on the first and third Tuesday of each month.
-HAA recommends planning your arrival around the orientation days as you will be required to orientation.
-On that day, come to the school at 9:30am to get officially enrolled, meet with your instructor and other new students and get a tour of the school.
+Please note that orientation is held once a month on the third Tuesday (HIO and VGT students) or Wednesday (TTD students) of each month.
+HAA recommends planning your arrival around the orientation day you are assigned because you are required to orientation.
+On that day, come to the school to get officially enrolled, meet with other new students, learn more about the training program, and get a tour.